platformio/platformio-docs/plus/pio-remote.rst

   documentation below.

 :Remote Serial Monitor:
-  Sometime you don't have physical access to a target device but you need to read data from some serial port. |PIORemote| allows you to connect to a remote agent and list connected devices with their serial ports.
+  Sometimes you don't have physical access to a target device but you need to read data from some serial port. |PIORemote| allows you to connect to a remote agent and list connected devices with their serial ports.
 See :ref:`cmd_remote_device_monitor` command for details.